How Does The Fifth Amendment Apply To Criminal Defense?

 A lot of people like to throw the Fifth Amendment around like they know what it is how it works.
 Unfortunately, it’s not as clear and easy as one might think if you don’t have the legal background.
 Basically, you can use the Fifth Amendment if the prosecutor or somebody else is trying to get you to testify and you might say something that would incriminate yourself.
 For example, somebody is being called as a witness and they themselves also might have committed a crime.
 They or their attorney of their behalf can plead the Fifth and basically say I’m not going to say anything because I’m fearful that I might incriminate myself.

 But listen to that language.
 You actually have to be in jeopardy of getting criminally prosecuted.
 You can’t just plead the Fifth because you want to or because you’re a witness in a case and you don’t want to testify against your spouse for example, because they are accused of committing domestic violence against you, so you want to plead the Fifth.
 If you’re not going to say anything to incriminate yourself, the judge is not going to let you do that.
-They’re going to order you to testify anyway.
+They’re going to order you to testify anyway or risk contempt of court.

 The bottom line is, before you can plead the Fifth in a case and assert your Fifth Amendment rights to protect yourself from making an incriminating statement, you’re going to need to have grounds to do so.
 You’re going to need to consult with an attorney and that attorney must be able to say to you yes, if you did testify in this case there’s a chance they could ask you questions about an area that would get you to possibly incriminate yourself.
 Then you would have the legal grounds to assert your Fifth Amendment rights.